smanowar/Pewlett-Hackard-Analysis/README.md

 **_How many roles will need to be filled as the "silver tsunami" begins to make an impact?_**

-The "silver tsunami" is defined as, "a metaphor, used to describe the expected increase in the senior population" (definition cited from:https://www.leisurecare.com/resources/silver-tsunami-senior-living/)
+The "silver tsunami" is defined by *leisurecare.com* as: "a metaphor, used to describe the expected increase in the senior population" (source: https://www.leisurecare.com/resources/silver-tsunami-senior-living/)

-From our merged csv retiring_titles.csv, outlined in the results section above, we can see that the number of roles that will need to be filled as the silver tsumani makes an impact is (fill in).
+From our merged csv, retiring_titles.csv, as outlined in the results section above we can see that the number of roles that will need to be filled as the silver tsumani makes an impact is 90,393 roles.

 This number varies by job title, as seen in the chart below: